zammad/zammad-admin-documentation/settings/system/storage.rst

    This storage mechanism is recommended for all Zammad instances, especially for those with a higher load.
 If you choose filesystem, your files are written to ``/opt/zammad/storage/``.

+   Moving attachments from "Database" to "Filesystem" can be run during production use.
+However, you should consider your framework conditions (e.g. bandwidth, system load in production) to define the right moment.

    .. note::